garetha/simple-fruit-api/README.md

 A very basic REST API that returns a list of fruit and images of fruit

-Run and go to http://localhost:8080/simplefruit/api
+To Run open in android studio or intelliJ and run Bootstrap.java

+The api is available at http://localhost:8080/simplefruit/api

 API Endpoints:
 ==============